ipsavani/ipsavani/README.md

-- 👋 Hi, I’m Pranshu Savani, currently pursuing masters in machine learning at Stevens Institute of Technology.
+- 👋 Hi, I’m Pranshu Savani, recently graduated with a masters in machine learning at Stevens Institute of Technology.
 - 👀 I like solving complex problems revolving around data and machine learning algorithms.
 - 🌱 I’m currently researching and experimenting on deep neural networks and autoencoders @ P.R.O.O.F Lab stevens!
 - 💞️ I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.